videojs/videojs-contrib-ads/docs/integrator/getting-started.md

 Your actual integration will be significantly more complex.
 To implement midroll ads, you'd want to listen to `timeupdate` events to monitor the progress of the content video's playback.

 For a more involved example that plays both prerolls and midrolls, see the [example directory](example) in this project.
+For more detailed information about what events and methods are available, see the [API reference](api.md).